AshKyd/briscycle/site/day-trips/macleay-island/index.md

 ## Check out the video

-If you want to see the full train to cleveland, bike to the ferry, and ride around the island, check out the video below: (don't forget to like and subscribe!)
+If you want to see the full train to Cleveland, bike to the ferry, and ride around the island, check out the video below: (don't forget to like and subscribe!)

 {% youtube "https://www.youtube.com/watch?v=oL04V1PMEUo&list=PLNAiXhy9-wI6AizT1V26NVt7vpr1mtmq1&index=2&t=412s", "Visiting Macleay Island by bike vlog" %}